franciscocasillas/abogabot/README.md

 # abogabot
-An app that allows a client to view the status of a legal procedure managed by his/her law firm and all the related information.
+Proposal for an app that allows a client to view the status of a legal procedure managed by his/her law firm and all the related information.

 The app also allows the law firm to require documents and payments from the client whenever necessary.